This guide is written by Nawyria (Miller NC)

 - Secondary weapons both Ground and Air vehicles use the Vehicle Gunner sensitivity, whether using optics or not.
 The maximum turn rate of these mounted weapons is not restricted in any way.*

 - Aircraft use Flight Vehicle Sensitivity for everything else, even the optics on the front guns.
-Strangely, the roll and pitch rate for aircraft is directly affected by the sensitivty setting and can be massively increased by using a higher sensitivity.
-Go into VR training, equip a Galaxy with High-G or Precisions Drops Airfract and set your sensitivity to maxmimum and watch your skywhale dance like a ballerina.
+Strangely, the roll and pitch rate for aircraft is directly affected by the sensitivity setting and can be massively increased by using a higher sensitivity.
+Go into VR Training, equip a Galaxy with High-G or Precision Drops Airframe and set your sensitivity to maximum and watch your skywhale dance like a ballerina.
 Try the same thing with your Empire-Specific Fighter of choice.

 *I’ve read in multiple places that dedicated tankers often use a mouse button to reduce their mouse’s DPI to improve long-range accuracy, especially with the Saron Laser Cannon on top of a Magrider or Harasser.

 Thank you for reading this guide, I hope the information therein is useful to you.
 Feedback, or pointing out any errors or inaccuracies you spot is always appreciated and can be done in the comments below.